 Wellbeing: To build student and staff wellness and resiliency by creating a safe environment that focuses on building relationships and making connections with one another and developing strategies for increased risk taking.

-The school approaches learning as a partnership between the school and the home.
+The connection and partnership between home and school is critical in the development of students as well as creating a school community that goes beyond the walls of our school.
 We encourage all Humbercrest parents to become involved in the life of our school.
 There are a number of ways parents can support--from volunteering in a classroom, to chairing one of the School Council committees.
 The School Council supports the school's co-curricular and extra-curricular activities and organizes a number of special events to boost community spirit as well as raise funds for the school.
 Regardless of the involvement, we value the key role parents play in their child's education.

 This website has been developed with the support of parents, staff and students, as a way to share information about our school.
 We hope you find this a helpful way to stay in touch throughout the school year.
 We welcome any feedback on how to make our website more useful to all.